spoon-l4d2/Nextmod/README.md

 #### Swamp Fever
 ##### Swamp (Map 2)
 * Added a large tree by the dock before the plane.
-* Added a medium tree before the plan near the shack.
+* Added a medium tree before the plane, near the shack.
 ---
 #### The Passing
 ##### Bedlam (Map 2)